 - Mithridatism: Draconis was exposed to several vampire weakness in small amounts for a very long time until he became immune to them all and was effectively a day walker.
 He was also twice as strong and fast as Blade, as he was "created" to kill him.

-- Monster Progenitor: Varne to vampires, at least those of Dracula's line.
-As Blade mellows out he doesn't hold a personal grudge against him anymore, he'll still kill him on sight of course.
+- Varnae to vampires, at least those of Dracula's line.
+As Blade mellows out he doesn't hold a personal grudge against him anymore.
+He'll still kill him on sight of course.

-- Physical God: The demogorge was the Elder God responsible for killing off or chasing away all the others because they had become corrupt.
-Blade starts to become a second demogorge when he takes a page out of the Dark Hold and set out to kill everything related to magic in the Marvel Universe.
-The Midnight Sons are eventually able to reverse this and they had too since the Ghost Rider, the spirit of vengeance, would have been his first victim.
+- The demogorge was the Elder God responsible for killing off or chasing away all the others because they had become corrupt.
+Blade starts to become a second demogorge when he takes a page out of the Darkhold and set out to kill everything related to magic in the Marvel Universe.
+The Midnight Sons are eventually able to reverse this, and they had to since the Ghost Rider, the Spirit of Vengeance, would have been his first victim.
 The demogorge was that powerful.

-- Reverse Grip: How Hrolf, a vampire turned by Deacon Frost, holds is weapon.
+- Reverse Grip: How Hrolf, a vampire turned by Deacon Frost, holds his weapon.
 It looked pretty cool until Blade started cutting him up.

 - Scary Black Man: In the comic, Blade's Mentor, Jamal, was a Jazz musician from Harlem (a far cry from Whistler), which is why someone from Britain like Blade would use American slang, that and the gang he joined was made up of New Yorkers.
 Orji Jones's and his vampire hunters were a group of them, especially Ogun Strong, who was big and strong enough to restrain Dracula!
 Also, the vampires Steppin' Razor and Night Terror count.

 - Stout Strength: Varnae is not the ideal picture of fitness but is stronger and faster than Dracula unless he is artificially powered up by something.
 Steppin' Razor too, if not to the same degree.